Top 20 BEST Valorant Skins [2023]

 Gravitational Uranium Neuroblaster Skin Pack

 The Gravitational Uranium Neuroblaster skin pack has effects on point.
 When you use Gravitational Uranium Neuroblaster Classic skin, you feel like using a RAY Gun that even shoots rays instead of bullets.
-It has a powerful firing sound, a really good equipment animation, and an amazing kill sound.
+It has a powerful firing sound, great equipment animation, and an amazing kill sound.

 19. Sakura